phonexis/Map_Reduce_TF_IDF/README.md

 Running the program

-The programmed is run through PyCharm
+The program is run through PyCharm